zach-c-d/zachdonsky.xyz/src/pages/projects/chalmerssignal/index.md

 > In the time I've spent studying homelessness in Toronto I've come to learn how important time is to shelter staff.

-Sometimes when I hang around the shelter reception desk I'll watch the receptionist answer to three clients in person, take a phone call, and shout to another staff member back in the office, all in the space of five minutes.
-If the receptionist has to update a referral service on their capacity, it often means calling the referral service directly and waiting on hold.
+Sometimes when I would hang around a shelter reception desk I would watch the receptionist answer to three clients in person, take a phone call, and shout to another staff member back in the office, all in the space of five minutes.
+If the receptionist has to update a referral service on their occupancy, it often means calling the referral service directly and waiting on hold.

 </article>